foxriver76/ioBroker.notification-manager/README.md

 Whenever a new notification should be delivered via the messaging adapter, `notification-manager` will send a message to the configured instance.

-The messages has the following structure:
+The messages consist of the command `sendNotification` and a message with the following structure:

 ```json
 {